Early detection and care of wounds is essential to your health

 See a medical professional for regular foot care.

 Change position every 15 minutes when seated.
-If you have limited mobility, have your caregiver help you move every two hours.
+If you have limited mobility, ask your caregiver to help you move every two hours.

 Avoid sitting with crossed legs to reduce pressure on blood vessels because this can limit circulation.